-How does the candidate elicit young adolescent learners' responses to promote their ability to inquire about, interpret, or analyze history/social studies sources/accounts and to build arguments or conclusions?
+How does the candidate elicit student responses to promote their ability to inquire about, interpret, or analyze history/social studies sources/accounts and to build and support arguments or conclusions?

-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does most of the talking and young adolescents provide few responses.
-OR Candidate primarily asks surface-level questions and evaluates young adolescents' responses as correct or incorrect.
-Candidate elicits young adolescents' responses that require interpretations or analyses of history/social studies sources or accounts.
-Candidate elicits and builds on young adolescents' responses to develop interpretations or analyses of history/social studies sources or accounts OR to build Level 4 plus: Candidate facilitates interactions among young adolescents to develop their abilities to evaluate their own interpretations, analyses, Candidate responses include significant content inaccuracies that will lead to young adolescent misunderstandings. arguments or conclusions. arguments, or conclusions.
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does most of the talking and students provide few responses.
+OR Candidate primarily asks surface-level questions and evaluates student responses as correct or incorrect.
+Candidate elicits student responses that require interpretations or analyses of history/social studies sources or accounts.
+Candidate elicits and builds on student responses to develop interpretations or analyses of history/social studies sources or accounts, OR to build and support Level 4 plus: Candidate facilitates interactions among students to develop their abilities to evaluate their own interpretations, analyses, Candidate responses include significant content inaccuracies that will lead to student misunderstandings. arguments or conclusions. arguments, or conclusions.

-The Guiding Question addresses how in the video clips, the candidate brings forth and builds on young adolescent responses to guide their learning; this can occur during whole class discussions, small group discussions, or consultations with individual students.
+The Guiding Question addresses how in the video clips, the candidate brings forth and builds on student responses to guide their learning; this can occur during whole class discussions, small group discussions, or consultations with individual students.

-- Significant content inaccuracies13 - For Rubric 8, significant content inaccuracies include content flaws within processes or examples used during the lesson that will lead to student misunderstandings and the need for reteaching.
+- Significant content inaccuracies14 - For Rubric 8, significant content inaccuracies include content flaws within processes or examples used during the lesson will lead to student misunderstandings and the need for reteaching.